Nitrodist/markcampbell.me/_posts/2013-05-18-how-to-set-up-jekyll-on-heroku.markdown

 1. Prefix the filename with an underscore if possible
 1. Nothing else

 That's it, unfortunately.
 Also, we can't use `include:` to combat this problem.
-The `include:` directive does not mean **only include these files**, but rather **additionally include these files** as Jekyll doesn't load files beginning with `.` (such as `.htaccess` which is the default `include:` setting).
+The `include:` directive does not mean **only include these files**, but rather **additionally include these files** as Jekyll doesn't load files beginning with `.` (such as `.htaccess` which is the default `include:` setting) or `_` (file or directory alike).
 Perhaps in the future there'll be more fine-grained control for Jekyll so that you can specify a list of directories and files to use.

 If you're interested in reading more about Jekyll configuration, you can read their [docs](http://jekyllrb.com/docs/configuration/).